stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 Implementation
 ==============

-The approach taken is the line-by-line method, where the order of computation is reversed and each line of the tangent-linear code is transformed into its adjoint form.
+The approach taken to constructing the adjoint is the line-by-line method, where the order of computation is reversed and each line of the tangent-linear (TL) code is transformed into its adjoint form.

 This approach is implemented in PSyclone by parsing the tangent-linear code and transforming it into the PSyIR (the PSyclone Internal